BernardasJuzumas/spiketech_assignment/README.md

 **Tables:**

-Widgets will be held separately from their slots. `Widgets` table will create the relation between their serial number and their key, while `slots` will hold every slot of a widget and it's possbile association.
+Widgets will be held separately from their slots. `Widgets` table will create the relation between their serial number and their key, while `slots` will hold every slot of a widget and its possbile association.

-This way the operations for associating slots will be much faster and this allows of utilizing SQL basic features like enforcing constrants (widget can't associate to itself) cascading updates (when widget is deleted it's slots get deleted too, and the associations become NULL).
+This way the operations for associating slots will be much faster and this allows of utilizing SQL basic features like enforcing constrants (widget can't associate to itself) cascading updates (when widget is deleted its slots get deleted, and the associations become NULL).

-A side effect of this decision is that when creating an association there will have to be 2 inserts: 1 in the associating table and one in the receiving one.
+A side effect of this decision is that when creating an association there will have to be 2 inserts: 1 in the associating row and one in the receiving one.
 This is solved with SQL transactional logic, defined in 'Functions' paragraph ahead.

 **Indexes:**